Dighton Rock: History and mythology

-In 1680, the English colonist Rev. John Danforth made a drawing of the petroglyphs, which has been preserved in the British Museum.
+In 1680, Rev. John Danforth made a drawing of the petroglyphs which has been preserved in the British Museum.
 His drawing conflicts with the reports of others and the current markings on the rock.
-In 1690 Rev. Cotton Mather described the rock in his book The Wonderful Works of God Commemorated: Among the other Curiosities of New-England, one is that of a mighty Rock, on a perpendicular side whereof by a River, which at High Tide covers part of it, there are very deeply Engraved, no man alive knows How or When about half a score Lines, near Ten Foot Long, and a foot and half broad, filled with strange Characters: which would suggest as odd Thoughts about them that were here before us, as there are odd Shapes in that Elaborate Monument.
+In 1690, Rev. Cotton Mather described the rock in his book The Wonderful Works of God Commemorated:

+Among the other Curiosities of New-England, one is that of a mighty Rock, on a perpendicular side whereof by a River, which at High Tide covers part of it, there are very deeply Engraved, no man alive knows How or When about half a score Lines, near Ten Foot Long, and a foot and half broad, filled with strange Characters: which would suggest as odd Thoughts about them that were here before us, as there are odd Shapes in that Elaborate Monument.

-During the 19th century, many popular publications and public figures mentioned the rock.
-The poet and critic James Russell Lowell suggested that presidential candidates' letters to newspapers should be written in its undeciphered script: "[I]f letters must be written, profitable use might be made of the Dighton rock hieroglyphic or the cuneiform script, every fresh decipherer of which is enabled to educe a different meaning."
-Lowell made other references to the rock in his widely circulated satirical writing, and may thus have helped to popularize it.
+In the 19th century, many popular publications and public figures mentioned the rock.
+Poet and critic James Russell Lowell suggested that presidential candidates' letters to newspapers should be written in its undeciphered script: "If letters must be written, profitable use might be made of the Dighton rock hieroglyphic or the cuneiform script, every fresh decipherer of which is enabled to educe a different meaning."
+Lowell made other references to the rock in his widely circulated satirical writing, and may have helped to popularize it.